 Early Victorian pastoralists commenced constructing small private dams and weirs in the 1850s.
-Sir Samuel Wilson became one of the first developers of farm water supplies, when he built private weirs on creeks near his property at Longerenong and so diverted water, primarily for stock purposes.
 By the turn of the century small dams were being built throughout the State, particularly in areas near highly populated cities.
 Doncaster orchardists, for example, had built a vast network of dams by this time.